42nd Annual NAPBIRT Conference

 Over the years, many new techniques have come into our industry by cross-pollination from other trades such as automotive repair, tool and die, industrial design, even robotics.
 The influence of tools like the dent machine, MDRS and ultrasonic technology has helped raise customer expectations of what is possible in brass and woodwind repair.

-As a technician who first learned metalworking skills at a jewellery bench, I have noticed that some techniques that goldsmiths practice, are uncommon but possibly beneficial in even the smallest of brass and woodwind repair shops.
+As a technician who first learned metalworking skills at a jewelry bench, I have noticed that some techniques that goldsmiths practice, are uncommon but possibly beneficial in even the smallest of brass and woodwind repair shops.

 I look forward to demonstrating some finer points of spot brazing, solder preparation and jig construction.
 I will discuss how silversmithing (raising/sinking/planishing) relates to dent work and if time allows, we may even venture into the realm of metal finishing and patina's.
 Hopefully, you will find incorporating some of these metalsmithing techniques improves quality and efficiency of your repairs and improves your confidence when brazing and manipulating various metals.